MinervaRose/MinervaRose.github.io/docs/_posts/2023-09-07-how-to-crochet-checkerboard-sweater.markdown

 The squares work up really fast, so after a couple, you will be in the flow and won't see the time pass.
 Particularly if you are watching your favorite show on Netflix to keep you company.

-I ended up choosing to make the shape a little bit different to go with the rest of my clothes.
+Eventually, I decided to make the shape a little bit different to go with the rest of my clothes.
 I opted for a bomber jacket style of cardigan.
 To achieve the shape, I added some ribbing around the neck hole, the cuffs, and at the bottom.

 # Resources